programster/swoole-slim4-webserver-starter-kit/README.md

 we feed into the converter, but you could easily swap this out with any Psr17 compliant object.

+### Swoole Version
+This codebase was built/tested against Swoole 4.6.7 with PHP 8.0 on Ubuntu 20.04.

 ## Run / Deploy
 Navigate to the `/src` directory and run: